AkshatDev/AWS/CloudFormation.md

 ![[cloudformation_template.png]]
 - A cloud formation is a tool which lets you create update and delete infrastructure in AWS in a consistent and repeatable way using templates.
 - Resources
-	- All templates have a list of resources at,  the resources section of a cloud formation tells cloudformation what to do if resources are added to it and cloudformation creates resources, if resources are updated, then it updates those resources, if resources are removed from a template and that template and the template is re-applied then physical resources are removed.
+	- All templates have a list of resources ,  the resources section of a cloud formation tells cloudformation what to do if resources are added to it and cloudformation creates resources, if resources are updated, then it updates those resources, if resources are removed from a template and that template and the template is re-applied then physical resources are removed.
 	- The resource of section of a template is the only mandatory part of the cloudformation template.
 - Description
 	-  The description is a free text field which lets the author of the template to give some details about what the template does, what resources get changed, the cost of a template, anything that you want the users of a template to know you can put in the description.